 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.

 Spicy Roasted Sweet Potatoes

 - 2 1/2 pounds sweet potatoes (yams) peeled and cut into 1 1/2-2 inch chunks

 - 2 large sweet onions (Maui, Walla Walla or Vidalia), cut into chunks

-- 3 tbsp fresh rosemary leaves removed from sprigs
+- 3 tablespoons fresh rosemary leaves removed from sprigs

-- 1 tsp kosher salt if salt sensitive use less to taste
+- 1 teaspoon kosher salt if salt sensitive use less to taste

-- 1 tsp crushed red pepper flakes NOTE: if spice sensitive start with 1/2 tsp and add more to taste
+- 1 teaspoon crushed red pepper flakes NOTE: if spice sensitive start with 1/2 tsp and add more to taste

 - Place baking sheet into the oven and preheat the oven to 450 degrees F. Place all ingredients into a large bowl and toss to combine, making sure all the potatoes and onions are evenly and lightly covered with oil and seasonings.

 - Use hot pads to carefully remove the heated baking sheet from the oven.
 Spread the vegetable mixture out onto the tray in an even layer, making sure all potatoes are touching the surface of the tray.
 Careful not to burn your hands on the tray!